 Learning Outcome - The learner will: Assessment Criterion - The learner can: 1 Interpret the given information relating to the work and resources when installing graphic displays.
 1.1 Interpret and extract information from drawings, specifications, schedules and manufacturers' information.
 1.2 Comply with information and/or instructions derived from risk assessments and method statement.
 1.3 State the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules and manufacturers' information.
+1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules and manufacturers' information.
 2 Know how to comply with relevant legislation and official guidance when installing graphic displays.
 2.1 Describe their responsibilities under current legislation and official guidance whilst working: in the workplace, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
 2.3 State what the accident reporting procedures are and who is responsible for making reports.
 3 Maintain safe working practices when installing graphic displays.
 3.1 Use personal protective equipment (PPE) safely to carry out the activity in accordance with legislation and organisational requirements when installing graphic displays.
 3.2 Explain why and when personal protective equipment (PPE) should be used, relating to installing graphic displays, and the types, purpose and limitations of each type.
 3.3 State how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards.
-4 Select the required quantity and quality of resources for the methods of work to install graphic displays.
-4.1 Describe the characteristics, quality, uses, limitations and defects associated with the resources in relation to: plastic, vinyl, fabric adhesives, sealants, fixings and ancillary items hand and/or powered tools and equipment.
-4.2 Select resources associated with own work in relation to materials, components, fixings, tools and equipment.
+4 Select the required quantity and quality of resources for the methods of work to install graphic displays. adhesives, sealants, fixings and ancillary items - hand and/or powered tools and equipment.4.2 Select resources associated with own work in relation to materials, components, fixings, tools and equipment.
 4.3 State how the resources should be used correctly, how problems associated with the resources are reported and how the organisational procedures are used.
 4.4 Outline potential hazards associated with the resources and method of work.